What to do on La Graciosa: beaches, hikes, and ferry travel

 Where to eat in La Graciosa?

-Given the size of the island, you might think there aren’t many restaurants—but it’s quite the opposite!
+Given the island’s size, you might assume there are hardly any restaurants, but Caleta de Sebo actually offers a decent selection.
 Well, I’m not saying there’s one on every corner either.
 But in Caleta de Sebo, there are a few.
 They’re all local and worthy of a good break after a hike or a day at the beach.
 However, we’re far from the big menus of tourist restaurants: think smaller menus with simple, local dishes made from fresh products.
 Earlier I gave you the name of a spot: Casa Enriqueta.
 I ate fresh fish and loved it.
-Little tip: if you want to avoid crowds, eat early—French-lunch time—around noon, and you’ll be more relaxed!
+A useful tip: eat early, around noon, if you would rather avoid the busiest lunch period.

 And to give you some ideas of specialties to try: grilled fish from local fishermen, pulpo a la plancha (grilled octopus), papas arrugadas with red and green mojo sauces (so good!), and Canary Islands goat cheese.
 See?
 Plenty to taste!
 If you prefer to picnic, there’s a grocery store and a bakery for sandwiches, empanadas or sweet snacks.